poppa/sveltekit-svg/README.md

 ## Typescript

-For Typescript not to complain about `file.svg?component` et.al, add the following to something like `svg.d.ts` (somehwere in the path of your project where `tsc` can find it).
+For Typescript not to complain about `file.svg?component` et.al, add the following to something like `svg.d.ts` (somewhere in the path of your project where `tsc` can find it).

 ```ts